 - You created a new departmental income statement and want to access the report from 2-8-1 Departmental Income Statement.
-Convert each menu and submenu number used to arrive at the Departmental Income Statement into a 2-digit number, so the file name becomes 020801.
-As this is your first custom report in this location, add 01 to the end.
-The full name of the file becomes 02080101.RPF. - Some windows in Sage 100 Contractor are not located under two submenus.
+Convert each menu and submenu number used to arrive at the Departmental Income Statement into a 2-divident menu and submenu number used to arrive at this is your first custom poert in this location, and 01 to the end.
+The full name of the file becomes 02080101.RPF - Some windows in back 100 Contract for enot located under two submenus.
 To indicate the correct report path, add two zeros in the report name to represent the last submenu.
 For example, you create a new income statement and want to access it from 2-3 Income Statement.
 The numbers representing the location become 0203.
 Because you need six numbers to represent the menu location, add two zeros.
 The file name then becomes 020300.
-As this is your first custom report in this location, add 01 to the end.
+As this is your first custom report in this location, add for the end.
 The full name of the file becomes 02030001.RPF.